Treats, Not Tricks: Tooth Healthy Halloween Tips from Vancouver, WA General & Family Dentist!

 Sort through your (or your child’s) candy and set aside a limited number of pieces of candy - perhaps 10-20, depending on age.
 Get rid of the rest - donate to a food bank or drop them off at a local candy buyback program.
 Setting up a candy bank for children is also a great way to limit candy consumption: let your kid make 1-2 “withdrawals” from the candy bank each day.

 Tip #3: Eat candy during or right after mealtimes

-The increase in saliva production while chewing helps cancel out the acids produced by oral bacteria, and also helps wash away sugar from your teeth.
+The increase in saliva production while chewing helps cancel out the acids produced by oral bacteria and also helps wash away the sugar from your teeth.

 Tip #4: Drink plenty of water

 Swishing your mouth with water helps rinse away the sugar from your teeth.
 Drinking fluoridated water helps remineralize and strengthen teeth, protecting them from cavities.